Perception Bias

 We all share a narrative to the world about our identity or the identity which we believe is expected of us.

-Nevertheless, for me, the path to release the layers of ego and expectation, and to reveal my truth and my authentic nature, lies in understanding, ‘Who I am not.’
+Nevertheless, for me, the path to reveal my authentic truth, may live gently inside the ‘not knowing’ and understanding ‘Who I am not.’

 I heard a story the other day about a study they did with a group of people to monitor and expose Perception Bias.